DO YOU CHECK THE PRICE OF STOCKS YEARS AFTER YOU SELL?

 “Look at market fluctuations as your friend rather than your enemy; profit from folly rather than participate in it. ” Warren Buffett

 Updating our personal portfolio has fallen lower and lower on the priority list.
-Like many of you, I’ve piled a lot on my plate (I promise, no more stories about our epic move this summer ) and so I put off updating our personal assets.
-I have one account that is not a retirement account but a brokerage account at TD Ameritrade which contains both stocks and more recently ETFs.
+Like many of you, there’s a lot on my plate and so I put off updating our personal assets.
+I have one account that is not a retirement account but a brokerage account at TD Ameritrade which contains both stocks and ETFs.
 Over the past several years, I’ve moved to a more passive investing style after many years of stock picking.
 This transition entailed selling individual stocks (FDS, FDX, GRMN, LNTC) and replacing them with ETF’s (GWX, VBR, VWO, EFA, VNQ).

 While updating this investment account today, I became curious about the return I would have had, if I hung on to the stocks I sold over the last few years.
 I hoped that all the stocks I sold back in 2009 in order to harvest some losses and capture a gain, would be priced lower than when I sold them.
 That would have vindicated my decision to sell.
 After all, even though I was selling some of them to take the losses on my taxes, I would have held on had I believed they had more upward than downward potential.

-Much to my dismay, three of the four stocks I sold were up 15 to 39% as I checked their prices on September 21, 2011.
+Much to my dismay, three of the four stocks I sold were up 15 percent to 39 percent as I checked their prices on September 21, 2011.
 The fourth was about the same price as in 2009.